rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 task that requires version fields, explicit markers, etc, to help prevent mismatches.

-The `extern "Rust"` ABI, however, is entirely within the control of the Rust compiler and can change from version to version (there are no stability guarantees across compiler versions and this is applicable to all platforms, not just WebAssembly).
-Just because `extern "Rust"` happens to work like `extern "C"` in WebAssembly today doesn't mean it will continue to do so in the future.
-A great example of this is that when the `multivalue` feature is enabled the `extern "Rust"` ABI could be redefined to use the multiple-return-values that WebAssembly would then support.
+The `extern "Rust"` ABI, however, is subject to change over time.
+A great example of this could be that when the `multivalue` feature is enabled the `extern "Rust"` ABI could be redefined to use the multiple-return-values that WebAssembly would then support.
 This would enable much more efficient returns of values larger than 64-bits.
 Implementing this would require support in LLVM though which is not currently present.

+This all means that actually using multiple-returns in functions, or the WebAssembly feature that the `multivalue` enables, is still out on the horizon and not implemented.
+First LLVM will need to implement complete lowering support to generate WebAssembly functions with multiple returns, and then `extern "Rust"` can be change to use this when fully supported.
+In the yet-further-still future C code might be able to change, but that will take quite some time due to its cross-version-compatibility story.

 ## Enabling Future Proposals to WebAssembly